JoergHeseler/stl-validator-for-archivematica/README.md

 ## Background

 As part of the [NFDI4Culture](https://nfdi4culture.de/) initiative, efforts are underway to enhance the capabilities of open-source digital preservation software like Archivematica to identify, validate and preserve 3D file formats.
-This repository provides the **stl_validator_for_archivematica** script to enable validation of ASCII based Standard Tessellation Language (STL) files in Archivematica, which is not supported by default in version 1.13.2, enhancing its 3D content preservation capabilities.
+This repository provides the **stl_validator_for_archivematica** script to enable ASCII based Standard Tessellation Language (STL) file validation in Archivematica, which is not supported by default in version 1.13.2, enhancing its 3D content preservation capabilities.

 ## Related projects